Siltaar/doc_crawler.py/README.md

 One can install them Under Debian using the following command : `apt install python3-requests python3-yaml`

 ## Licence
-GNU General Public License v3.0 See LICENCE file.
+GNU General Public License v3.0.
+See LICENCE file for more information.